tudocomp/compact_sparse_hash/README.md

 Our hash table is more memory efficient than both variants when the hash table is not much filled.
 The restriction is that it can only hash integer keys, but of arbitrary bit width.

+# Why?
+The main idea is to use the compact sparse hash table as a dynamic dictionary for maintaining a set of (key,value)-pairs, or shortly kv-pairs, where the keys are integer values.
+It is especially useful if memory efficiency is in focus, since the table stores the keys bit-aligned.
+Therefore, it is crucial to specify the bit width of a key.
+The bit width can be updated online.

 # Usage

 A minimal example is